 In the unlikely event that your baby becomes unwell, he/she may need to be admitted to an area where closer observation and special treatment can be provided.
 Common reasons include jaundice requiring phototherapy treatment, premature birth (less than 36 weeks gestation), birth weight less than 2500g, suspected infection and infants of mothers requiring insulin for diabetes.
 Babies in special care nursery are closely observed by specially trained midwives, and may require continuous electronic monitoring, extra oxygen, and/or intravenous fluids and antibiotics.

-When a baby is born, the local council of the suburb of their parents home address is notified and a Maternal and Child Health Nurse (MCHN) in that community is assigned.
-Within one week of going home, the MCHN will visit you and your baby at home, check that you are well, and that your baby is feeding well and putting on weight (if this does not happen, please contact your local council).
+When a baby is born, the local council of the suburb of their parents' home address is notified and a Maternal and Child Health Nurse (MCHN) in that community is assigned.
+Within one week of going home, the MCHN will visit you and your baby at home.
+If this does not happen, please contact your local council.
+In this visit, the MCHN will check that you are well and that your baby is feeding well and putting on weight.
 Subsequently, the MCHN will arrange a program of visits for your baby at your local Maternal and Child Health Centre.
+If your nurse is concerned about your baby, she may recommend that you see either your local general practitioner (GP) or come back to see the paediatrician who saw your baby in hospital.
+In an emergency, she might even send you to hospital with your baby.

 Most babies feed well, put on weight and have no active medical problems.
 These healthy babies do not need to come back and see a paediatrician but all babies need a routine check at six weeks to ensure that their newborn examination has remained normal.
 A GP is the ideal person to perform this examination.
 If you don’t have a GP in your area, ask your MCHN or a friend in the area who has children for a recommendation.
 Every baby, infant and child should have a local GP in case they develop an illness that requires a timely review in the community.